Minerals Council of Australia

 Technology is changing rapidly, so the development, nurturing and sustaining of our people has to change.

-This year, MCA released a study by EY, which provides a comprehensive examination of future skills and training and technology trends in the Australian minerals industry.
+Work by EY commissioned by the MCA provides a comprehensive examination of future skills and training and technology trends in the Australian minerals industry.

 The key finding by EY is that 77 per cent of jobs in Australian mining will be enhanced or redesigned due to technology within the next five years.